 Project 2: Electrochemical Random-Access Memory

-While we envisioned ECRAM as an analog "synapse" for in-memory computing or neuromorphic computing, our recent developments show that this cell is highly promising as logic and memory architectures in extreme environments including high temperatures and radiation environments.
+While we envisioned ECRAM as an analog "synapse" for in-memory computing or neuromorphic computing, our recent developments show that this cell is highly promising as logic and memory architectures in extreme environments including high temperatures (600C) and radiation (10+ MRad) environments.

 ECRAM cells switch analog resistance states through the electrochemical modulation of oxygen vacancies.